dls-cipher/bitshares-workers-2020/core-part1/2020-core-mini.md

    url:
  - name:
    url:
-price: 1,350,000 BTS
+max-budget: 4,972,789.5 BTS
-duration: 2 months
+duration: 2 months (8.7 weeks)
 Start: 2020/03/21
-End: 2020/05/20
+End: 2020/05/24
 paymentaccount:
 ---

 Worker Intent
 ==========

-The intent of this worker is to provide funding for development, testing, and deployment of mainnet 4.0 release with additional BSIP's as prelude to Core 2020 Worker within 2 months.
+The intent of this worker is to provide funding and solution for development, testing, and deployment of mainnet 4.0 release with urgent fixes and additional BSIP's within 2 months, as a **prelude** to Main Core 2020 Worker.

 Detailed Roadmap and Estimates